briangonzalez/termrc/README.md

 .termrc file
 ----------
 The `.termrc` file is a [YAML](http://en.wikipedia.org/wiki/YAML) file which stores information about your project's environment.
-An environment, in this context, is an iTerm2 window with various panes each with a different default command.
+An environment, in this context, is an iTerm2 window with various panes, each with a different default command that is run when the pane opens.
+The `layout` dictates what your window looks like, while `commands` gives you a set of commands you can call for each pane.

 **Example .termrc**